-Now is a good time to start to encourage play dates.
-Include your child’s friends for days out or meals out as it helps them become one of the family and lets younger kids see how important friends are.
+Now is a good time to start encouraging play dates.
+Include your child’s friends for days out or meals out, as it helps them become one of the family and lets younger kids see how important friends are.

 - High school friendships

 Ok, here’s where it all gets a little bit complicated.
 For the first few weeks, your kid will cling to their best friend since childhood and all the friends they made in primary school.
 Suddenly, they will start to gravitate to other kids in their class and year.